ami-az/ami-az.github.io/_posts/2015-09-12-fourth-post.md

 - Remember this is for scanning and virus removal only ( real time protection needs premium account).
 - You guys can install Avast or Smadav free antivirus software. ( Currently I’m using Avast).
 - Next, if you guys experiencing situation below then you should install Adwcleaner. (http://www.malwarebytes.com/adwcleaner )

+<u>Step 4 : Adding more RAMS</u>

+- Check your total amount of computer’s RAM -> Go to task manager and click Performance tab.
+- Then, take a look at the RAM resource under Memory.